 - 3rd September 1989: Two jets collided at the Canadian International Airshow, killing one pilot

 - 10th December 1998: A pilot died after a mid-air collision during a training flight at Moose Jaw

 - 21st June 2001: A pilot and passenger ejected after a mid-air collision during a photoshoot; both survived, but the passenger was injured

 - 10th December 2004: A pilot died after two planes collided on a training flight; the pilot of the second jet was thrown from the aircraft and deployed his parachute

 - 18th May 2007: A pilot died when his jet crashed during a training flight at Malstrom AFB

 - 9th October 2008: A pilot and his passenger, a photographer, died when their jet impacted the ground

-- 13th October 2019: A pilot ejects safely from his jet while waiting to display at the Atlanta Airshow
+- 13th October 2019: A pilot ejected safely from his jet when it experienced engine problems shortly before a display at the Atlanta Airshow

 - 17th May 2020: Snowbirds PAO Jenn Casey died and another was injured when a bird strike causes an engine failure on departure from Kamloops; the ejector seat did not fire correctly

 - 2nd Aug 2022: A Snowbirds jet crash-landed without injuries when the engine failed on departure from Fort St. John; the crash was blamed on an improperly-assembled oil filter